oemof/tespy/docs/tespy_modules/networks.rst

     by adding an additional component without any parametrisation.
 This way, you can easily determine, which parameters are still to be specified.

-When using multiple fluids in your network, e. g.
+When using multiple fluids in your network, e.g.
 :code:`fluids=['water', 'air', 'methane']` and at some point you want to have water only, you still need to specify the mass fractions for both air and methane (although beeing zero) at that point